tommysullivan/ts-injector/lib/test-portal/readme.md

 Finding Test Results

-    - List all the existing results on server with pass/fail and summary count, clicking one loads it
+2   - List all the existing results on server with pass/fail and summary count, clicking one loads it
     - Use a Drill + Visualization tool to view results over time as a chart

 Exploring a Test Result

     - tag click links to view of just that tag
+    - can list all tests that have no JIRA associated
     - ability to expand and collapse the hierarchy
     - Visualize the individual test result as a chart using Drill + Visualization